Applies To:Show Versions

 - From thePoollist, select a pool.A pool can belong to more than one wide IP.

-Creating a pool
+Create a load balancing pool

 - On the Main tab, click.The Pools list screen opens.